smolang/inkblot/README.md

   --use-queries TEXT  use SPARQL queries from an inkblot-override JSON file
                       instead of generated queries
-  -p, --package TEXT  package identifier to use for generated files -d, --decorators    generate empty decorators for classes --namespace TEXT    default namespace to use for new entities -h, --help          show this message and exit
+  -p, --package TEXT  package identifier to use for generated files -w, --wrappers      generate empty wrappers for classes --namespace TEXT    default namespace to use for new entities -h, --help          show this message and exit